 That smirk quickly disappeared when he once again made a rough landing.
 This time he fell on a large, relatively flat slab of rock, making him cry out as the broken ribs were pushed even further into his internal organs.
 He twisted his broken body so that he could lie on his side.
 It was a little easier to breathe now that he had put some distance between himself and the monster.

 Through sheer force of will, Grimmjow got to his feet once again, shakily trying to stand up using his sword as leverage.
+It was a good thing he'd managed to grab it in time.
 He groaned loudly because of the pain and bit out another curse as his legs gave out from under him.
 Panicked, he took a quick look at what the other Hollow was doing, and was surprised to discover it had barely moved.
 In fact, it seemed to be completely ignoring him in favor of checking out its slightly singed wrist.

-Now that it's wrist was back to normal, the creature turned to Grimmjow once again, apparently just now remembering he was even still there.
+Now that it's wrist was back to normal, the creature turned its attention to Grimmjow once again, apparently just now remembering he was even still there.

 Grimmjow cursed again.
 He'd let himself get distracted, wasting precious seconds.
 As the thing easily got back up and started marching toward him, Grimmjow once again felt fear pooling in the pit of his stomach.
 The image of an orange-haired young man clad in black involuntarily flashed before his mind's eye.